 We inspect wells regularly and replace and fix worn and broken parts.
 We even repair broken water wells that have been abandoned by other NGOs.

-If you would like to contribute funds to refurbish an existing well or help us build a new one, please click here.
+If you would like to contribute funds to refurbish an existing well or help us build a new one, please see the Donation information below.

 Photographed and edited by George Rosenfeld for SylvanVideo.com